Emotions: Case Studies

 Further reading: The Confederacy's Last Hurrah (Wiley Sword)

-To continue to learn more, move on to Emotions: Library.
+To continue to learn more, proceed to Emotions: Library